-A social enterprise that believes meaningful work helps people and business.
+A social enterprise that believes meaningful work helps people & business.

 Phil Golding, SupplyTrain